JernKunpittaya/Cloud-Wallet_POC/README.md

 Note that we assume that we already did the registration on the cloud wallet, so the cloud wallet has information of the owner of the cloud wallet (which is Alice's did (which we represent with Alice's eciespy public key), public_sign1, public_sign2 for verifying the digital signature from Alice)

 To see the demonstration, we have to run Alice’s local wallet and Alice’s cloud wallet.
--Alice’s local wallet: go into passwordless_pre_Alice folder and run “npm start” (This will run through port 3000) -Alice’s cloud wallet: go into passwordless_pre_Alice/cloudAlice then run “docker build -t <username>/api .”
+- Alice’s local wallet: go into passwordless_pre_Alice folder and run “npm start” (This will run through port 3000)
+- Alice’s cloud wallet: go into passwordless_pre_Alice/cloudAlice then run “docker build -t <username>/api .”
 Note that after building a docker, we need to run it with “docker run -p 5000:5000 <username>/api” to make it run in localhost with port 5000

 After running those, we can see the interface of Alice’s local wallet as follows.